princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 2. Dot product is simply elementwise multiplication followed by summation of the products.
 3. Vector-matrix multiplication directly reduces to the dot product between the row or column vectors of a matrix and a vector.
 This makes vector-matrix multiplication, which is a subset of matrix multiplication, one example of tensor contraction.
 (We will revisit this later).

-So, when you see a pair of scalars getting multiplied and then the products from all such pairs are added, you should immediately suspect that such an equation may be easily substituted with a "tensorized" version.
+So, when you see a pair of scalars getting multiplied and then the products from all such pairs are added (the formal name for this is linear combination), you should immediately suspect that such an equation may be easily substituted with a "tensorized" version.

 <table>
 <td>
 <details>
 <summary>
 <b>
 What is a tensor?
 </b>
 </summary>
 <p>

 You probably already think of a vector as an array with one dimension (or axis).
 This makes it a first-order tensor, and a matrix is a second-order tensor as it has two axes.
 Similar objects with more than two axes are higher order tensors.
 <br><br>
 In summary, a tensor is the generalization of vectors, matrices and higher order tensors.
 That is, a multidimensional array.
 <br><br>
-But do note that in math, there is a lot more to tensors than just being a multidimensional array, just as there much more to matrices than just being a 2D array.
+But do note that in math, there is a lot more to tensor than just being a multidimensional array, just as there is much more to matrix than just being a 2D array.
 But this article is not concerned with that.

 </p>
 </details>